-Let me guess: You've searched Google trying to find the best work from anywhere jobs and the results were overwhelming.
-Working from home is now both a necessary and popular option for many, but there don't seem to be enough opportunities.
+Let me guess: You’ve searched Google trying to find the best work from home jobs and the results were overwhelming.
+Working from home is now both a necessary and popular option for many, but there don’t seem to be enough opportunities.

-Benefits of work from anywhere jobs
+Benefits of work from home jobs

 The gig economy is booming.
-In fact, more than one-third of the U.S. workforce participates in the gig economy (that is 36% to be precise).
+In fact, more than one-third of the US workforce participates in the gig economy (that is 36% to be precise).
 In real numbers, that works out to 57 million people!

 It is clear that this movement is here to stay, and culturally, work arrangement thinking is changing fast.
 The advancement of technology is a major factor in teleworking.